kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 If you need to change this behavior, you can override it by copying `webpack.config.js` in your project root to `webpack.release.config.js` and making the desired changes.

+### Avoiding transformations

+If, for whatever reason, you don't want this plugin to do anything during the `prepare` phase, you can pass the `--notransform` switch.
+Probably most useful with the `--nobuild` switch.

 ### Modifying the configuration files

 If you wish to modify `webpack.common.js`, `webpack.config.js`, `webpack.release.config.js`, `.babelrc`, or `tsconfig.json`, you can.
 The plugin will not attempt to override their contents, and it won't attempt to overwrite the files on a reinstall.
 If you need to reset these configuration files, delete them and reinstall the plugin.